Neurofibroma

 Treatment

 - Monitoring.
-Your doctor may recommend observation of a tumor if it's in a place that makes removal difficult or if it's small and causes no problems.
-Observation includes regular checkups and imaging tests to see if your tumor is growing.
+Your healthcare professional may recommend observation of a small neurofibroma that causes no symptoms.
+Monitoring also may be recommended if the neurofibroma causes symptoms but is located in an area that makes it hard to remove.
+Observation includes regular checkups and imaging tests to see if the tumor is growing.

 -

 Surgery to remove the tumor.
 Symptoms can be relieved by removing all or part of a neurofibroma that's pressing on nearby tissue or damaging organs.
-What type of operation is performed depends on the location and size of your tumor and whether it's intertwined with more than one nerve.
+The type of surgery depends on the location and size of the tumor.
+The type of surgery also depends on whether the neurofibroma is intertwined with more than one nerve.
 The goal of surgery is to remove as much of the tumor as possible without causing further nerve damage.

 After surgery, you may need physical rehabilitation.
-Physical therapists and occupational therapists can guide you through specific exercises that keep your muscles and joints active, prevent stiffness, and help restore your function and feeling.
+Physical therapists and occupational therapists can guide you through exercises that keep your muscles and joints active.
+Rehabilitation also helps prevent stiffness and restore your function and feeling.

 - Clinical trials.
-You may be eligible for a clinical trial testing an experimental treatment.
+You may qualify for a clinical trial testing an experimental treatment.